Substance Use Recovery & Treatment for Women

 • Report that stress, relationship issues, and negative emotions instigate substance use more frequently than men.

 • May be more influenced by the combination of environmental factors and genetics.
-For example, if a woman has a genetic predisposition to addiction and is exposed to factors in her environment that can trigger substance abuse, she may be more likely to become addicted than a man in a similar situation.
+For example, if a woman has a genetic predisposition to addiction and is exposed to factors in her environment that can trigger substance use, she may be more likely to become addicted than a man in a similar situation.

 • Are often trauma survivors, which makes trauma-based approaches especially important for addressing both the addiction and underlying trauma issues.